 Not Modified (with an empty body) to instruct the browser to use its cached copy.
 The latter response can also include headers that update the expiration time of the cached document.

-Vary HTTP response header determines how to match future request headers to decide whether a cached response can be used rather than requesting a fresh one from the origin server.
+The Vary (en-US) HTTP response header determines how to match future request headers to decide whether a cached response can be used rather than requesting a fresh one from the origin server.

 When a cache receives a request that can be satisfied by a cached response that has a